 Tumors can cause blocks.
 If digestive juices or insulin are blocked, you may not get enough nutrition even when eating as you should.
 If the tumor grows beyond the pancreas, the cancer can pass into nearby structures.
-The cancer can interfere with how they work as well.
+The cancer can interfere with how other structures work as well.
 The cancer can also spread to lymph nodes or blood vessels.
 When it does, it spreads to other parts of the body.
 The most common sites are the lining of the belly, liver, and lungs.

 Types of Pancreatic Cancer

 There are many types of pancreatic cancer.
-They're based the cell type and where the cancer starts.
+They're based on the cell type and where the cancer starts.
 The types are: